g42cloud-terraform/terraform-provider-g42cloud/docs/resources/cce_node_pool.md

 * `extend_params` - (Optional, Map, ForceNew) Specifies the disk expansion parameters.
   Changing this parameter will create a new resource.

-* `kms_key_id` - (Optional, String, ForceNew) Specifies the KMS key ID.
-This is used to encrypt the volume.
-  Changing this parameter will create a new resource.

 The `data_volumes` block supports:

 * `size` - (Required, Int, ForceNew) Specifies the disk size in GB.
 Changing this parameter will create a new resource.